Rhinoplasty (Nasal Surgery)

 As other procedures, the patient will leave the office with a friend or relative and return home or to the hotel.
 It is essential that ice compresses be applied to your eyes to minimize bruising in the early postoperative period.

 Your downtime may vary according to the complexity of the operation and your goals.
 Bruising may also vary, but is almost totally gone by 10-12 days after your rhinoplasty.
 If still present at that time, you may apply a light cover-up makeup to conceal any remnant of the discoloration.
+When you leave the office, a splint will be placed over your nose which will be removed at roughly 6 or 7 days after surgery.
+This minimizes the chance of the nasal bones to move during healing.
+Equally important, you may not put eyeglasses over your nose for 3 weeks after surgery, after the splint is removed.

 We ask that you refrain from exercise for 3-4 weeks after rhinoplasty.
 Jarring activities such as running should be avoided for at least 1 month after surgery to avoid displacement of the nasal bones.

 Reimbursement after a rhinoplasty or septoplasty may vary depending on your insurance carrier.
 Generally, each company will provide some type of reimbursement if there is a degree of difficulty in breathing, and is clearly documented.
 Each area may require different documentation.
 We will work with your insurance carrier to determine the pre-certification that may be necessary.
+If your insurance company does give precertification, you receive reimbursement direct from the insurance company for both the surgeon’s fee, and anesthesia.
+However, it may not cover the entire cost of these fees.

 Types of Procedures Often Covered: